Isolde Baumgart Biography

 Biography

-Printmaker and graphic designer Isolde Baumgart was born in Munich, Germany, in 1935.
-She studied at the State Academy of Fine Arts, Berlin and then the Fine Arts School of Kassel with Hans Leistikow and Hans George Hillman.
+Isolde Baumgart, printmaker and graphic designer, was born on 3 December 1935 in Munich, Germany.
+She studied at the State Academy of Fine Arts in Berlin and the Fine Arts School of Kassel with Hans Leistikow and Hans Georg Hillmann.
 As a student at Kassel, she befriended printmaker Roger Platiel, who encouraged her to further her studies at Stanley William Hayter’s famous experimental printmaking workshop, Atelier 17, in Paris.
 There, she met the American graphic artist Jim Monson, who she would later marry and with whom she would occasionally collaborate.